 A technological breakthrough will allow any unmanned surface vehicle (USV) to not only protect U.S. Navy ships, but also, for the first time, autonomously "swarm" offensively on hostile vessels, according to the Office of Naval Research (ONR).
 The first-of-its-kind technology, successfully demonstrated over two weeks in August on the James River in Virginia, allows unmanned Navy vessels to overwhelm an adversary, Navy officials say "This networking unmanned platforms ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Unmanned U.S. Navy Boats Can Protect And Swarm".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Unmanned U.S. Navy Boats Can Protect And Swarm".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.